slugbyte/lackluster.nvim/README.md

     --   1) a hexcode like "#a1b2c3" for a custom color --   2) "none" for transparency
-    --   3) "default" or nil will just use whatever lackluster's default is.
+    --   3) "default" or nil will just use whatever lackluster's default is. tweek_background = {
-    -- NOTE: when testing transparent backgrounds I found that comments where often hard --       to read but setting `tweek_syntax` to a lighter gray fixed that. tweek_background = {
         normal = 'default',    -- main background
         -- normal = 'none',    -- transparent